syncfusion-content/maui-docs/MAUI/Segmented-Control/display-mode.md

 {% endtabs %}

 ## Image with Text
-You can display images and the text in the segmented items of the control.
+Display images and text in the segmented items of the control.

 {% tabs %}
 {% highlight XAML %}